jonmorehouse/py-redis-utils/README.rst

 -  reset - clear + seed
 -  This is good for any testing environment and works well in a setup / breadkown Nose testing environment
+-  cli -- to load / dump data from command line